exercism/v3/languages/csharp/exercises/concept/user-defined-exceptions/.docs/after.md

 By convention exception class names end with "Exception", e.g. `MyTerribleException`.

-Whilst using user-defined exceptionss to wrap and enhance third party exceptions is a frequently seen pattern, the general advice is not to use them outside of this use case too liberally in your own code.
+Whilst using user-defined exceptions to wrap and enhance third party exceptions is a frequently seen pattern, the general advice is not to use them outside of this use case too liberally in your own code.
 It is considered an anti-pattern.
 There are challenges to this view and you can see both sides of the argument in this [Stack Exchange post][se-exceptions].

 This [article][create-user-defined-exceptons] is a good introduction to user-defined exceptions.